oconnor663/jacko.io/posts/async_io.md

 }
 ```

-This program starts listening on port 8000.[^zero_ip] For each connection it
+It starts listening on port 8000.[^zero_ip] For each connection it receives it
-receives, it writes a start message, sleeps for one second, and writes an end
+writes a start message, sleeps for one second, and writes an end
-message.[^writeln] Here's a toy client for our toy server:
+message.[^writeln] Here's the client for our toy server:

 [^zero_ip]: `0.0.0.0` is the special IP address that means "all IPv4 interfaces
     on this host".
 It's the standard way to listen for connections coming from
     anywhere, at least in examples that don't need IPv6 support.
-If we used
+If we bound
-    `localhost` instead, it would work when the client and the server were on
+    the listener to `localhost` instead, it would work when the client and the
-    the same machine, but it would reject connections from the network.
+    server were on the same machine, but it would reject connections from the
+    network.

 [^writeln]: We could use `write!` or `writeln!` instead of `format!` to avoid
-    allocating a `String` here, but that results in three writes to the
+    allocating a `String` here, but that results in three separate writes to
-    `TcpStream`, one for the prefix, one for the number, and one more for the
+    the `TcpStream`, one for the prefix, one for the number, and one more for
-    newline.
+    the newline.
 That's probably slower than allocating.
-Separate writes also tend
+Separate writes also
-    to appear as separate reads on the client side, so we'd need to do line
+    tend to appear as separate reads on the client side, so we'd need to do
-    buffering to avoid garbled output when running multiple clients at once.
+    line buffering to avoid garbled output when running multiple clients at
-    It's not guaranteed that the `format!` approach will come out as one read,
+    once.
+It's not guaranteed that the `format!` approach will come out as one
-    but in small examples like these it generally does.
+    read, but in small examples like these it generally does.

 ```rust
 LINK: Playground playground://async_playground/single_threaded_client.rs